 What will these animals be?

 You can browse our concept art and game model galleries to view the animals that have been revealed so far.
-Outside of these, the game is set in western North America about 66 million years ago, with an environment based on rock layers from the upper third of the Hell Creek Formation.
+Outside of these, the game is set in South Dakota, about 66 million years ago, with an environment based on rock layers from the upper third of the Hell Creek Formation.
 Any animal from that time and place has the possibility to appear in the final game but nothing is absolute.

 What animals will be playable in the final game?

 Tyrannosaurus, Triceratops, Dakotaraptor, Pachycephalosaurus, Anzu and Ankylosaurus are all planned to eventually be playable in Saurian.
 Dakotaraptor will be the only dinosaur playable in the initial Early Access release.
 Pachycephalosaurus, Triceratops and T. rex will be added before the full version is released.
 Anzu and Ankylosaurus were the species chosen by our Kickstarter backers.
 They will be added as free updates after the base game is complete.

 Can you choose the sex of your playable dinosaur?